scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

 # Configure a custom values file for ScalarDB Cluster

 This document explains how to create your custom values file for the ScalarDB Cluster chart.
-For more details on the parameters, see [README](https://github.com/scalar-labs/helm-charts/blob/main/charts/scalardb-cluster/README.md) of the ScalarDB Cluster chart.
+For details on the parameters, see the [README](https://github.com/scalar-labs/helm-charts/blob/main/charts/scalardb-cluster/README.md) of the ScalarDB Cluster chart.

 ## Required configurations